Properties of relaxed trajectories of non-linear fractional impulsive control systems: Introduction

-where, $D_{0+}^{\mu,\nu}$ denotes the Hilfer fractional derivative of order $\mu (0<\mu<1)$, type $\nu(0\leq\nu\leq1)$.
-As the Hilfer fractional derivative is a generalization of the two classical fractional derivatives caputo and Riemann, its two fold index is captivating even though it is strenuous, is worth studying the relaxed optimal conditions of such fractional system.
-Even though, in the recent past there are results, see for example, the work of Harrat et al. \cite{Hilfer-Impulsive-optimal} emerging on the study of solvability conditions and optimal control for Hilfer fractional system, the study of relaxed optimal control system with Hilfer fractional derivative has not been studied.
+where $D_{0+}^{\mu,\nu}$ denotes the Hilfer fractional derivative of order $\mu (0<\mu<1)$, type $\nu(0\leq\nu\leq1)$.
+As the Hilfer fractional derivative is a generalization of the two classical fractional derivatives Caputo and Riemann; its two-fold index is captivating even though it is strenuous, it is worth studying the relaxed optimal conditions of such a fractional system.
+In this context, it is to be mentioned that the work of Sousa \cite{Hilfer-non-instant, Hilfer-Sousa-2, Hilfer-Sousa-3} in studying the behaviour of solutions of Hilfer and $\psi$-Hilfer derivative.
+Even though, in the recent past there are results, see, for example, the work of Harrat \textit{et al.} \cite{Hilfer-Impulsive-optimal} emerging on the study of solvability conditions and optimal control for Hilfer fractional system, the study of relaxed optimal control system with Hilfer fractional derivative has not been studied.

 This paper is organized as follows.
 In Section 2, the Hilfer fractional impulsive evolution system is addressed.
-This system which is not necessarily convex is considered as original system.
+This system which is not necessarily convex and is considered as the original system.
 This original system is then modified to a relaxed system, in which measure-valued control is introduced to convexify the original system.
-After the formulation of both the systems, in Section 3, basic theory regarding fractional calculus is provided in detail.
-In Section 4 the existence of mild solution for the original system with some mild assumptions is discussed.
-The Section 4, is followed by Section 5 with the explanation regarding the identification of suitable relaxed control space with some basic duality theory.
-Three subsections that answers the existence of the solution for such a relaxed system, bounds of the trajectories, approximation of trajectory of the relaxed system with the original system, existence of optimal trajectory of the relaxed system and the merger of the extremals of both the system are also deliberated in this section.
+After formulating both the systems, in Section 3, the basic theory regarding fractional calculus is provided in detail.
+In Section 4, the existence of a mild solution for the original system with some mild assumptions is discussed.
+Section 4 is followed by Section 5 with the explanation regarding identifying suitable relaxed control space with some basic duality theory.
+Three subsections that answers the existence of the solution for a relaxed system, bounds of the trajectories, approximation of trajectory of the relaxed system with the original system, existence of optimal trajectory of the relaxed system and the merger of the extremals of both the system are deliberated in this section.
 Finally, in Section 6, an example is provided to ascertain the validity of the developed theory.